 I completed a B.S.B at La Trobe University (Australia) in 2013 where I majored in zoology and botany.
 I then joined the Sleep Ecophysiology Group at La Trobe in 2014 to complete an Honours project where I described the presence of unilateral eye closure (a correlate of unihemispheric sleep in birds and marine mammals) for the first time in saltwater crocodiles.
 Upon completing my Honours year, I undertook a PhD at The University of Western Australia (Australia) under the supervision of Professor Shaun Collin and Dr Jan Hemmi.
 My PhD focused on describing (for the first time) sleep in multiple species of sharks and included an 18-month residency at The University of Auckland’s Leigh Marine Laboratory (New Zealand) where I worked closely with Dr Craig Radford.
 Throughout my PhD, I described activity-based circadian rhythms and behavioural evidence of sleep in multiple species of sharks.
 A collaboration with Dr Paul-Antoine Libourel (CNRS – France) and Dr John Lesku also resulted in the first EEG recordings of untethered, free-swimming sharks.
 In 2020, following the completion of my PhD, I returned to the Sleep Ecophysiology Group for a 1-year postdoctoral appointment where I continued my work on sleep in sharks and provided the first physiological evidence of sleep in this taxon.
 In 2021, I was offered a Smithsonian Postdoctoral Award (USA), but decided instead to accept a postdoctoral position at Simon Fraser University (Canada) in Professor Ralph Mistlberger’s circadian rhythm and sleep lab.
 My current project focuses on the evolutionary effects of predation pressure on sleep using common garden experiments on multiple, wild rat populations with varying predation-pressure histories.
 This project is a collaboration between Simon Fraser University (Canada) and CNRS (France).
 I also work with Dr Breanne Kent (Simon Fraser) on a project involving sleep and acquired brain injuries in mice and am a continuing, honorary member of the Sleep Ecophysiology Group.

-Kelly ML*, Collins SP*, Lesku JA, Hemmi JM, Collin SP and Radford CA. Under review.
-Energy conservation characterises sleep in sharks. (*authors contributed equally)
+Kelly ML*, Collins SP*, Lesku JA, Hemmi JM, Collin SP and Radford CA. 2022.
+Energy conservation characterizes sleep in sharks.
+Biology Letters 18, 20210259. (*authors contributed equally)

 Spreitzenbarth S, Kelly ML and Jeffs A. 2021.
 Insights into first feeding of newly-hatched paralarvae of the merobenthic octopus, Octopus tetricus.
 Aquaculture 532, 736049.